Table of Contents

 3. If rootCapability.invocationTarget does not equal contemporaryDIDDocument.id and rootCapability.controller does not equal contemporaryDIDDocument.id, MUST throw an invalidDidUpdate error.

-9. If verificationResult.verified equals False, MUST raise a invalidUpdateProof exception.
+5. If verificationResult.verified equals False, MUST raise an invalidUpdateProof exception.

-14. Check that targetHash equals the base58 decoded update.targetHash, else raise InvalidDIDUpdate error.
+10. Check that targetHash equals the base58 decoded update.targetHash, else raise InvalidDidUpdate error.

 4.3 Update